-Additionally, the bill requires the independent third party to present a written report of their findings and recommendations to the Joint Committee on the Judiciary by September 1, 2026.
-The Department of Human Services is obligated to provide any requested information to the independent third party, provided that confidentiality laws are upheld.
-Furthermore, the Department will be responsible for funding the study.
-This initiative is designed to address and improve the challenges faced by the child welfare system in West Virginia.
+The independent third party is required to present a written report of their findings and recommendations to the Joint Committee on the Judiciary by September 1, 2026.
+Additionally, the Department of Human Services must provide any requested information to the independent third party, provided that confidentiality laws are upheld.
+The bill also stipulates that the Department of Human Services will bear the costs associated with the study.

 Statutes affected: Introduced Version: 9-5-34